 Evanston Township High School

 EAC partners regularly with Evanston Township High School.
-Most recently EAC hosted the ETHS Art Department for a professional development activity.
+EAC hosted the ETHS Art Department for a professional development activity.
 The aim is to have the teachers be creative in a new setting and recognize the EAC as a field trip destination for their students.
-Teachers participated in a life drawing class during their professional development activity.
+EAC also regularly works with Evanston Township High School’s AP 2D Design class, learning screen-printing techniques, creating their own designs, and examining other artist’s work.

 Walker and Dewey Elementary Schools

 EAC holds after-school outreach programming for District 65 Schools at Walker and Dewey Elementary schools.
-The programming serves K-5 students through art education classes and meet for three sessions each week after-school during winter and spring sessions.
+The programming serves K-5 students through after school art education classes and meets for three sessions each week during winter and spring sessions.
+These after-school classes expose students to a variety of art materials, while providing opportunities to explore personal interests and a diverse range of subjects.

 Housing Opportunities for Women (HOW) After-School Program